-The California Conservation Corps is committed to improving the state’s forests, reducing fuel for wildfires, and cutting down dead and dying trees.
+The California Conservation Corps is committed to improving the state’s forests, reducing fuel for wildfires, and removing down dead and dying hazard trees.
 The CCC operates three programs dedicated to forest health and resiliency.

 The CCC Forestry Corps was established in 2019 and is committed to help reduce overgrown and dying trees which can fuel large wildfires, as well as tree planting and tree felling.